ffd8/cli-for-artists-and-designers/README.md

 Or download the *best* m4a or audio format:
 > yt-dlp -f 'bestaudio[ext=m4a]' *VIDEO_URL*

+Then use `ffmpeg` above to convert to desired format.

 ### Additional Links
 - [yt-dlp options](https://github.com/yt-dlp/yt-dlp#usage-and-options), laundry list of features to use
 - [youtube-dlg](https://github.com/oleksis/youtube-dl-gui), a GUI approach for yt-dl(p)

 ## And Then...
 Read the `man` (manual) pages to become an expert, ie `man say`.
-Learn by doing web-search for `command` + task you'd like to perform.
+Learn more by doing web-search (usually Stack-Overflow discussion) for `command` + task you'd like to perform.
 Enjoy more productivity with less interface!

 Missing crucial tools or tips?
 Make an [issue on GitHub](https://github.com/ffd8/cli-for-artists-and-designers/issues).

-Updated 2023.04.04
+Updated 2024.04.16
 cc [teddavis.org](https://teddavis.org) 2019 –
 additional contributions: [Ya-No](https://github.com/s4ac), [Hansi3D](https://github.com/kritzikratzi)